hminh2027/Dodge-Game/README.md

 ## Usage
 ### Requisition
-Create Database with SQLite3 using queries in file for the game in 'Install Database' folder__Edit the path to the database file in the config file (.../resources/config/config.properties)
+Create Database with SQLite3 using queries in file for the game in 'Install Database' folder </br>
+Edit the path to the database file in the config file (.../resources/config/config.properties)

 ### How to play